 Bringing together leaders and fostering belonging

 The San Antonio Area Foundation is pleased to offer a unique opportunity for personal growth and professional development.
-The Confluence Fellowship (formerly known as the Equity Fellowship) is an eight-month transformational leadership experience for nonprofit leaders that focuses on prioritizing the well-being of nonprofit leaders, fostering belonging by building and strengthening relationships, bridging differences between diverse groups, and supporting leaders to advance impact .
+The Confluence Fellowship is an eight-month transformational leadership experience for nonprofit leaders that focuses on prioritizing the well-being of nonprofit leaders, fostering belonging by building and strengthening relationships, bridging differences between diverse groups, and supporting leaders to advance impact .
 The goal of the program is to strengthen San Antonio by nurturing and connecting transformative leaders.

 Participants are expected to be present for the following full day class sessions: